Industrial Automation Applications

 Model and Control Robot Dynamics to Automate Virtual Assembly Line

 Extends the Smart4i virtual commissioning applications to accommodate robot dynamics in the system framework to automate assembly line operation.
-This example models and controls the dynamics of robots in the assembly line, which helps develop a more realistic simulation environment.
+This example models the digit twin of the Smart4i setup and controls the dynamics of robots in the assembly line, which helps develop a more realistic simulation environment.
 The virtual assembly line consists of four components: two robotic workcells, connected by a shuttle track and a conveyor belt.
 The first robot, Robot 1, is a Comau Racer V3 and places cups onto the shuttle.
 The second robot, Robot 2, is a Mitsubishi RV-4F and places balls in the cups.
 The shuttle track system consists of four shuttles which continuously move to Robot 1, then to Robot 2, followed by a slider.
 A slider then delivers those cups containing balls to a container.
+This example downloads the assembly line CAD data, robot model files and shuttle trajectory data.
 For a detailed system overview, see Automate Virtual Assembly Line with Two Robotic Workcells.

 - Since R2024a